scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

 Temporally Aligned Vector Generation
 ====================================

-Generating word embeddings is typically done through 2 primary methods: continuous bag-of-words (CBOW) and skip-gram, however many other various models exist :cite:`vec13`.
+Generating word2vec embeddings is typically done through 2 primary methods: continuous bag-of-words (CBOW) and skip-gram, however many other various models exist :cite:`vec13`.
 Our methods use a CBOW approach at generating embeddings, which generates a word’s vector embedding based on the context the word appears in, i.e. the words in a window range surrounding the target word.
 Following pre-processing of our corpus, steps for generating word embeddings were applied to each temporal bucket.
 For each time bucket, co-occurrence matrices were first created, with a window size w = 5.
 These matrices contained